-Suppasugiru: Meiji’s Super Sour Fruit Soft Candy
+Suppasugiru: Super Sour Fruit Soft Candy from Meiji

-Quite a few people in the world, including me, love super sour candy, together with super spicy snacks.
-Of course, such products are available at supermarkets and convenience stores in Japan.
+Quite a few people in the world, including me, love super sour candy as well as extreme spicy snacks.
+Of course, such products are also available at supermarkets and convenience stores in Japan.

-They are both known as long-sellers in Japan and characterized by the extreme sourness that comes from the coating on the surface.
+They are both known as long-selling items in Japan and characterized by the extreme sourness from a white powder coating on the surface.

-In addition to them, actually there is one more soft candy that became a topic of conversation on some Japanese websites in recent years because of its super sour flavor, which I purchased today for this blog article.
+In addition to them, actually there is one more candy that became a topic of conversation on some Japanese websites in recent years because of its extreme sourness and acidity, which I purchased today for this blog article.

-The super sour candy I bought this time is the above Meiji “Suppa-Sugiru (スッパスギール)”.
-Actually, “Suppa (スッパ)” in its name stands for “Suppai (酸っぱい)” meaning “Sour”, while “Sugiru (スギル)” means “To an excessive degree”.
+The super sour candy I bought this time is the “Suppa-Sugiru (スッパスギール)” from Meiji shown above.
+Actually, “Suppa (スッパ)” in the name stands for “Suppai (酸っぱい)” meaning “Sour” in Japanese, while “Sugiru (スギル)” means “To an excessive degree”.

-Therefore, the product name, Suppa-Sugiru literally means being too sour.
-As you can see from the package, caution is necessary in eating this soft candy.
+Therefore, the product name, Suppasugiru literally means being too sour, and as you can see from the package front, caution is necessary in eating this soft candy.

-The Suppasugiru soft candy I bought has a vinegared grape & blueberry flavor.
-In fact, these candies look like real blueberries.
+The Meiji Suppasugiru soft candy I bought this time has a vinegared grape & blueberry flavor and in fact these candies look like real blueberries.

-When you look closer, you can see that the soft candy has a white powder on the surface.
-According to the official website of Meiji Chewing Gum, the white coating is citric acid powder.
+When you look closer, you can see that the soft candy is coated with white particles.
+According to the official website of Meiji Chewing Gum, the white stuff is citric acid powder.

-As the package and the name indicate, the Suppasugiru candy is really sour, but not too sour for me.
-Although this candy has a vinegared grape & blueberry flavor, it is fruity rather than vinegary.
-If you like sour candy, I think you can enjoy the Japanese candy Suppasugiru too.
+As the text on the package and its name indicate, the Suppasugiru candy is really sour, but not too sour for me.
+Although this candy has a vinegared grape & blueberry flavor, it is fruity rather than vinegary, so if you like sour candy, I think you can enjoy it.

-According to the ingredient list on the back of the package, the Suppagugiru soft candy that I bought mainly consists of sugar, starch syrup, vegetable fat and oil, starch, gelatin, brewed vinegar, sweetened condensed milk, fruit vinegar, grape and blueberry juice, and vitamin C.
+According to the ingredient list on the back of the package, this Suppagugiru soft candy mainly consists of sugar, starch syrup, vegetable fat and oil, starch, gelatin, brewed vinegar, sweetened condensed milk, fruit vinegar, grape and blueberry juice, and vitamin C.

 Where to Buy

-I bought this Suppasugiru soft candy at a 7 Eleven convenience store, so I think some convenience store chains in Japan stock it.
-Additionally, the Japanese candy is also available on some shopping sites outside of Japan.
+I bought this Suppasugiru at a 7 Eleven convenience store, so I think some other convenience store chains in Japan also stock it.
+Additionally, the Japanese candy is also available on some online shopping sites outside of Japan.